Downtown Housing Rooted in Lancaster’s Historic Fabric

 A New Chapter for Gallery Row

-By pairing new housing with historic preservation and careful site planning, Gallery 118 reflects the kind of layered urban redevelopment that continues to shape downtown Lancaster.
+By pairing new housing with historic preservation and careful site planning, 118 N. Prince Street reflects the kind of layered urban redevelopment that continues to shape downtown Lancaster.
 For RGS Associates, the project required practical coordination, responsive site design, and a clear understanding of how new construction can contribute to an established neighborhood without erasing the features that give it identity.